EOSIO/welcome/docs/02_getting-started/02_development-environment/06_start-your-node-setup.md

 [[warning]]
 | In the above configuration, CORS is enabled for `*` **for development purposes only**, you should **never** enable CORS for `*` on a node that is publicly accessible!

-### Troubleshooting

-After entering `keosd &`, if you encounter a message saying "3120000 wallet_exception: Wallet exception Failed to lock access to wallet directory; is another keosd running?", you may have already had `keosd` processes running in the background.
-Try killing them by, for example, `pkill keosd`.
+**Troubleshooting**

-If in the previous step, after starting `nodeos`, you see an error message similar to "Database dirty flag set (likely due to unclean shutdown): replay required" try to start `nodeos` with  `--replay-blockchain`.
+After starting `nodeos`, you see an error message similar to "Database dirty flag set (likely due to unclean shutdown): replay required" try to start `nodeos` with  `--replay-blockchain`.
 More details on troubleshooting `nodeos` can be found [here](https://developers.eos.io/manuals/eos/latest/nodeos/troubleshooting/index).

 ## Step 2: Check the installation